dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/toolstrip-control-overview-windows-forms.md

   - "toolbars [Windows Forms]"
   - "what's new [Windows Forms], toolbars" ms.assetid: 81d067ed-297c-4dad-90de-1bcac15336ec
+description: Learn how the Windows Forms ToolStrip control and its associate classes provide a common framework for combining user interface elements.
 ---
 # ToolStrip Control Overview (Windows Forms)
 The Windows Forms <xref:System.Windows.Forms.ToolStrip> control and its associated classes provide a common framework for combining user interface elements into toolbars, status bars, and menus. <xref:System.Windows.Forms.ToolStrip> controls offer a rich design-time experience that includes in-place activation and editing, custom layout, and rafting, which is the ability of toolbars to share horizontal or vertical space.